Health Programs / Immunization Requirements Office

 Affordable Care Act

 The Affordable Care Act is a Federal Law that requires everyone to have health insurance.
-The next open enrollment period for the NY State of Health will be November 15, 2014 to February 15, 2015.
+The next open enrollment period for the New York State of Health will be Nov.
+15, 2014 to Feb.
+15, 2015.
 Eligible students may sign up for Medicaid and Child Health Plus through the Exchange at any time.
-You can look for health insurance in the New York State-run New York State of Health, the official health plan marketplace.
+You can look for health insurance in the New York State–run New York State of Health, the official health plan marketplace.
 For more information, e-mail New York State of Health.

 Events and Activities